Father’s Day (Titus 2:2)

 Perhaps there’s no logical explanation for this disparity.
 Maybe, as the nuns taught us, it’s just all part of God’s plan.
 But if that’s the case, why did God make women so much better?
 The nuns must have had the inside dope on this, after all, they were all women themselves.
 They knew God’s secret, and they certainly weren’t going to share it with the likes of me.

-It is my belief, and this is purely form my personal observation of the women I live with (wife and daughter), that when God was creating the world, he spent the better part of Day Six creating what women would look like.
-I mean, you can’t help but notice the skillful craft of an artisan at the top of His field.
+It is my belief, and this is purely from my personal observation of the women I live with (wife and daughter), that when God was creating the world, he spent the better part of Day Six creating what women would look like.
+I mean, you can’t help but notice the skillful craft of an artisan at the top of his field.
 The shapes, the curves, the symmetry, all constitute extraordinary art.
 Their skin is soft and smooth and perfect, their hair is rich and think and vibrant.
-I am not speaking form a prurient perspective here, these are simply the conclusions of the art critic in me.
+I am not speaking from a prurient perspective here, these are simply the conclusions of the art critic in me.
 Woman, I think we all agree, are stunningly beautiful.

 So what happened to God when it came to us?
 It’s like He used up all His best tricks inventing women.
 By the time he got to us, he was obviously ready to get it over with and move on to something more important, like that seventh day of rest.